 Michele Meyer Founder and CEO of Journey Beyond A Holistic Center and Beyond Life Coaching LLC

-About nine months into sobriety I was dying emotionally and spiritually because of my codependency and I was having flashbacks of the sexual abuse constantly.
-I began therapy and started taking medication the following year.
-That sent me on a journey of uncovering, discovering, and discarding.
-I began Al-Anon and Adult Children of Alcoholics.
-Combined with talk therapy and many other modalities of healing I began to understand myself.
-I began unpacking why I hated myself.
-I didn’t feel like I deserved to heal, I knew I was broken and the shame I felt was consuming but something kept me going, day by day.
+About nine months into sobriety, I was dying emotionally and spiritually because of my codependency and constant flashbacks of the sexual abuse.
+I started therapy and taking medication the following year.
+That enabled me to begin uncovering, discovering, and discarding.
+I also started attending meetings with Al-Anon and Adult Children of Alcoholics.
+Talk therapy and other healing modalities helped me understand myself and face my self-hatred.

-“Showing others who suffer how we were given help is the very thing which makes life seem so worthwhile to us now.
+This wisdom from Big Book Alcoholics Anonymous spoke to me.
+“Showing others who suffer how we were given help is the very thing that makes life seem so worthwhile to us now.
 Cling to the thought that, in God’s hand, the dark past is the greatest possession you have – the key to life and happiness for others.
 With it, you can avert death and misery for them.”
-Big Book Alcoholics Anonymous, pg 124.
+Big Book Alcoholics Anonymous (pg 124)”

 I know what alcoholism and drug addiction can do to a person, the debilitating impact of major depression, shame, fear, and complex PTSD, how codependency can take over a life, and how childhood trauma affects adulthood.
 I have lived it and healed from it.
-I will share with you my experience, strength, hope, my education, and my healing.
+I will share my experience, strength, hope, education, and healing with you.

 I believe you can heal.
 This is my life’s purpose.